spcourse/python/en/installing/computer/windows/index.md

     conda init bash

-This will instruct your terminal to prepare your terminal for running `conda` commands.
-Close the terminal, and open a new one.
-This will restart your terminal and makes sure that everything is initiated correctly.
+This will instruct your terminal to prepare your terminal for running `conda` commands. **Close the terminal, and open a new one.** This will restart your terminal and makes sure that everything is initiated correctly.

 To verify that the installation has worked, you can check whether your terminal shows something like `(base)` in front of every line in the terminal.

 Now, with your new terminal, run the commands below. (**Don't copy all four lines at once into your terminal, but enter them one line at a time.**)

     curl https://raw.githubusercontent.com/spcourse/sp1-python/main/en/installing/computer/environment.env > environment.yml
+    conda install -n base conda-libmamba-solver
+    conda config --set solver libmamba
-    conda install -c conda-forge -n base conda-libmamba-solver conda env create -f environment.yml --solver libmamba rm environment.yml
+    conda env create -f environment.yml
+    rm environment.yml

 This downloads a formatted description of what libraries to download and install, then installs the libraries, and subsequently removes the description (as we no longer need it).